CreateSean/craft-starter/README.md

 ## Updating build process on an existing site

 If you have a site built with an earlier version of this starter project and want to update the build process to use the new approach.
-Follow the (instructions here)[update-build-process.md].
+Follow the [instructions here](update-build-process.md).

 ```html